emporiqa / sylius-plugin

 Disabling Page Sync

-If you don't need page sync, simply leave page_entity_classes empty (the default).
+If you don't need page sync, leave page_entity_classes empty (the default).
 When empty, the plugin will not register the PageFormatter, PageDoctrineListener, or PageUrlResolver services at all.

 Order Tracking